jjwithanr/obsidian_bible_study/docs/New Testament/3John.md

 # 3 John

 ## Overview:
+Theme: Truth
+Truth 7 times; Receive 3 times; Walk 2 times; Love 2 times
+Key Scripture: 1:4
+Time of Writing: Late 1st Century A.D.

+Verses 1-8: Greeting and Gaius's Hospitality
+Verses 9-11: Diotrephes Rebellion
+Verses 12-14: Commendation of Demetrius and Final Greeting

+Purpose:
+1. To encourage Gaius in his reception of the brethren
+2. To assure Gaius that John himself would deal with Diotrephes when he next visited the church
+3. To bear record of Demetrius' good report in the truth

+Message:
+1. Believers must be willing to receive the brethren and show hospitality to them.
+2. Any leaders who desire to have the pre-eminence will bring himself under divine discipline.
+3. Christianity is a practical walk in truth and love.

+#theosu

 #### v.2
 > Dear friend, I pray that you may enjoy good health and that all may go well with you, even as your soul is getting along well.